 To start, you'll need a tool that can automatically transcribe your video.
 For this tutorial, I'll be using Kapwing.
 It's an online video editing software with an auto-subtitler built in.

 Navigate to the YouTube video you'll be converting and copy the link to your clipboard.
-Then head to kapwing.com and click Get Started.
+Then head to Kapwing's subtitles and captions page and click "Choose a video" to get started.

 You'll be prompted to sign in or create an account.
 Once you're logged in, you'll be able to create a new project within your account's workspace.
 When you first open a new project, you'll see the upload options.